Literature / The Unicorn Chronicles

 - Theme Naming: The centaurs have Greek names.

-- Touch Telepathy: Ynicorns need physical contact in order to speak to people telepathically.
+- Touch Telepathy: Unicorns need physical contact in order to speak to people telepathically.

 - Walking the Earth: Most of the humans in Luster are nomadic.